Sites whose topoi are the smooth representations of locally profinite groups: -topology

 \begin{proof} It follows from the definition that the subpresheaf $\frh_\cC(R_f)$ of $\frh_\cC(X)$ is equal to the image of the morphism $\frh_\cC(f):\frh_\cC(Y) \to \frh_\cC(X)$ and the induced epimorphism $\frh_\cC(Y) \to \frh_\cC(R_f)$ is equal to $e_f$.
 From this we see that the inclusion $\frh_\cC(Y) \times_{\frh_\cC(X)} \frh_\cC(Y) \to \frh_\cC(Y) \times \frh_\cC(Y)$ is an equivalence relation in $Y$ in the sense of \cite[EXPOS\'E IV, 3.1]{SGA3}, and that the object $\frh_\cC(R_f)$ together with morphism $e_f$ is the quotient object (in the category $\Presh(\cC)$) of $\frh_\cC(Y)$ by this equivalence relation.
 Hence the claim follows. \end{proof}

 \begin{cor} Let $\cC$ be a category and let $\cT$ be a semi-localizing collection of morphisms in $\cC$.
-Then a presheaf $F$ on $\cC$ is a $J_\cT$-sheaf if and only if for any morphism $f:Y \to X$ in $\cC$ which belongs to $\cT$, the map $F(f):F(X) \to F(Y)$ is injective and its image is equal to the equalizer of
+Then a presheaf $F$ on $\cC$ is a $J_\cT$-sheaf if and only if for any morphism $f:Y \to X$ in $\cC$ belonging to $\cT$, the map $F(f):F(X) \to F(Y)$ is injective and its image is equal to the equalizer of

 \end{cor}

 \begin{proof} This follows from Proposition \ref{prop:sheaf_criterion1} and Lemma \ref{lem:equalizer}. \end{proof}